Anderson Valley Wine Trail

 Boutique Tasting Rooms at The Madrones

 Scharffenberger was founded in 1981 and then later became Pacific Echo Vineyards.
 In 2004 the winery was purchased by Maisons Marques & Domaines, and they decided to return the name Scharffenberger in honor of the original founded John Scharffenberger.
 A $3 tasting fee includes the tasting of three different sparkling wines, two Chardonnays, and a Pinot Noir.
 All the wines are excellent.
-The tasting room is delightful with a wonderful gallery of photography and paintings.
+The tasting room is delightful with a beautiful gallery of photography and paintings.
 There is also a picnic area.
 Schraffenberger Cellars is about two miles from Breggo.

 The tasting room is open 11 to 5 pm daily.